vberbenetz/ProveSoft/README.md

 ```
   CREATE DATABASE provesoftauth CHARCTER SET utf8 COLLATE utf8_unicode_ci;
   CREATE DATABASE provesoft CHARACTER SET utf8 COLLATE utf8_unicode_ci;
-  CREATE USER 'provesoftauth'@'localhost' IDENTIFIED BY 'Pr0v3$0ftAuth';    (Used by the Gateway for authentication)
+  CREATE USER 'psgateway'@'localhost' IDENTIFIED BY 'P$G@t3w@y';            (Used by the Gateway for authentication)
   CREATE USER 'provesoft'@'localhost' IDENTIFIED BY 'Pr0v3$0ft';            (Used by the Resource component)
   CREATE USER 'provesoft'@'%' IDENTIFIED BY 'Pr0v3$0ft';            	    (Used for remote access)
 ```
 To segregate the user authentication and application components, the two users will have separate access rights to the databases.
 Provesoftauth will retain access to the provesoftauth database for authenticating users in Gateway, and provesoft will only access the provesoft database for the business login in Resource.
 In order to allow read only external access, grant select permissions on the same tables as provesoft@localhost to provesoft@%
 ```
-  GRANT ALL PRIVILEGES ON provesoftauth.* TO 'provesoftauth'@'localhost';
+  GRANT ALL PRIVILEGES ON provesoftauth.* TO 'psgateway'@'localhost';
   GRANT ALL PRIVILEGES ON provesoft.* TO 'provesoft'@'localhost';
   GRANT SELECT ON provesoft.* TO 'provesoft'@'%';
   FLUSH PRIVILEGES;